- There are plenty of dangerous animals in the US, but the ones most likely to kill you might come as a surprise.

 Hornets, bees, and wasps are some of the deadliest animals in America when it comes to humans.
 They kill about 56 people every year by stinging them.
 These people are usually very sensitive to the venom of these insects and go into anaphylactic shock when they’re stung.

 One surprisingly complicated exercise is to tell hornets, wasps, and bees from each other.
 One way to tell is that hornets and wasps are nearly hairless and have very thin waists.
 They can also sting more than once.
-Though some bees, such as bumblebees can also sting more than once, the honeybee can only sting once because the sting lodges in her victim and basically eviscerates her as she pulls away.
-Bees also tend to be furry and have robust bodies.
-Bees are also vegetarian, and hornets and wasps eat other insects.
+Though some bees, such as bumblebees can also sting more than once, they seldom do so.
+Honeybee can only sting once because the sting lodges in her victim and basically eviscerates her as she pulls away.
+Wasps and hornets can sting as many times as they want.
+Bees tend to be furry and have robust bodies.
+Bees are also vegetarian, and hornets and wasps eat other insects as well as carbohydrates.

 A hornet is a type of wasp.
 They are told from wasps mostly because the tops of their heads are rounder, and their abdomen has a round segment right behind their waist.
-Another thing about hornets is that none of them are native to the United States.
+Hornets are not native to the United States so they have few natural predators.
 All of them have been introduced, including the now-notorious murder hornet, or Asian giant hornet.
 This hornet is a threat not so much to humans, even though its venom can kill, but to the honeybees humans depend on.

 To know more about deer, go here.